gatenbysanderson/pdf-generator-sdk/README.md

 # PDF Generator SDK

-PHP SDK for communicating with the PDF Generator.
+PHP SDK for communicating with the PDF Generator (see [gatenbysanderson/pdf-generator](https://github.com/gatenbysanderson/pdf-generator)).

 ## Licence